MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/4-exercise-set-up-vm.md

 | Enterprise | 32 MB RAM | 1/1.8 TB |  4 Core/ 8 Threads |
 | Line | 8 MB RAM | 100/ 500 GB |  4 Core/ 4 Threads |

 You must now make two adapter connections, the first to an outside network adapter to allow the sensor to communicate with Azure.
-The second to recieve the mirrored traffic from the SPAN switch.
+The second to receive the mirrored traffic from the SPAN switch.

-### Configure a internet network adapter
+### Configure an internet network adapter

-You will now configure network adapter 1 to connect to your VM network.
+You'll now configure network adapter 1 to connect to your VM network.

 **To configure a network adapter**: